rolspace/www.rolandoramos.tech/_posts/2015-07-12-override-the-ienumerable-mapper-in-glass-mapper-4-0.markdown

 }
 {% endhighlight %}

-The Configure method of our `CustomIEnumerableAttribute` class requires an object of type `AbstractPropertyConfiguration`.
-I will create a new class called `CustomIEnumerableConfiguration`.
-This class is derived from the `SitecoreFieldConfiguration` class, which inherits from the `AbstractPropertyConfiguration` class.
-This way I can avoid writing a full implementation, when I only need to override the Copy method from the `SitecoreFieldConfiguration` class:
+The Configure method of the class shown above requires an object of type `AbstractPropertyConfiguration`.
+This means I need create another class.
+I will name this class `CustomIEnumerableConfiguration`.
+This class will be derived from the `SitecoreFieldConfiguration` class, which in turn, inherits from the `AbstractPropertyConfiguration` class.
+This way I can avoid writing a full implementation in the new class, and I only need to override the Copy method from the `SitecoreFieldConfiguration` class:

 {% highlight c# %}
 public class CustomIEnumerableConfiguration : SitecoreFieldConfiguration